 Capsaicin is approved by the Food and Drug Administration to relieve the symptoms of rheumatoid arthritis and osteoarthritis.
 Apply a thin layer of the capsicum cream or lotion to painful joints, rubbing into the skin.
 It may seem irritating at first but this sensation will go away.
 Wash hands well after use and be very careful not to get any cream into your eyes.

-Where capsicum creams are warming, menthol creams are cooling.
-Both may cause a slightly irritating sensation at first and both are effective for easing joint pain and stiffness and improving circulation, at least temporarily.
+for easing joint pain and stiffness and improving circulation, at least temporarily.
 Research has shown that creams that use animal fats as a base and that have added menthol are effective for relieving symptoms.
 They are also safe for repeated use.
 Aside from menthol, look for creams with wintergreen oil or eucalyptus oil for the same cooling, soothing effect.

 Other Beneficial Ingredients